A Uganda Safari

 Additional Costs Explained

-The following list covers a few additional Uganda costs – some obvious, some less so – that you might need to add into your overall budget.
+The following table covers a few additional Uganda costs – some obvious, some less so – that you might need to add into your overall budget.

 • Visa Costs

-Most nationalities pay $50 for a single-entry visa.
-If you’ll also be traveling to Kenya or Rwanda (Tanzania is not included in this visa) get an East African tourist visa for $100.
+Most nationalities pay US$50 for a single-entry visa.
+If you’ll also be traveling to Kenya or Rwanda (Tanzania is not included in this visa) get an East African tourist visa for US$100.

-Safari accommodation in Uganda is generally a little cheaper than in neighboring Kenya and Tanzania.
+Safari accommodations in Uganda are generally a little cheaper than in neighboring Kenya and Tanzania.
 A couple of hundred US dollars will often get you a very pleasant place to stay.
-Around the gorilla national parks, prices are higher.
+Prices are higher around parks that offer gorilla trekking.

 • Vaccinations

-A yellow fever vaccination is obligatory for entry into Uganda.
+A yellow-fever vaccination is required for entry into Uganda.
 The steamy climate means that mosquitoes are common and it’s wise to take precautions against malaria.

 • Tips

 Tipping is expected in better-quality hotels, safari lodges and camps.
 Guides and drivers also expect to be tipped.
-Bring a couple of hundred dollars in smaller bills to cover tips.
-To give you a hint: $25 per person per day.
+Bring a couple of hundred US dollars in smaller bills to cover tips.
+To give you a hint: US$15 per person per day.

 • Travel Insurance